w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Students group related information in a form that asks for information to open a bank account.
 Assess how students build groups of related information, such as those collecting personal information, payment methods, and consent to legal conditions, and how students provide ways for users to identify each of the groups.
-* Practical &mdash; Present students with a long list of items and ask them to define ways to split the list into smaller subsets.
+* Practical &mdash; Give students a long list of items and ask them to define ways to split the list into smaller subsets.
 Assess how students use different strategies to group  long sets of data into smaller subsets.

 {% include excol.html type="end" %}